odrevet/yt-dlp-kivy/readme.md

 to build / sign / install the android apk

-the image can be created with `bash docker/build_buildozer.sh` and run with `bash/docker/run_buildozer.sh`
+the image can be created with `bash docker/build_buildozer.sh`.

+The script `bash docker/run_buildozer.sh` can be used to run a bash in the container.

+Once inside the container, the app can be build normaly using the scripts under the `utils` directory (see `utils` section)

 ## Dockerfile_vnc

 to run yd_dlp_kivy from a docker container and access it from a vnc client

-the image can be created with `bash docker/build_vnc.sh` and run with `bash/docker/run_vnc.sh`
+the image can be created with `bash docker/build_vnc.sh` and run with `bash docker/run_vnc.sh`

 ## Utils